2020 Arizona elections: U.S. President

 Arizona was represented by 11 electors in the electoral college.
 Joe Biden won the state with 49% of the popular vote.
 This was the first time a Democratic presidential candidate won Arizona since Bill Clinton in 1996.

 U.S. Senate

 A special election was held due to the death of Republican senator and presidential candidate John McCain.

-Former U.S. senator Jon Kyl was originally appointed to the seat, but Kyl resigned on December 31, 2018.
-Outgoing U.S. Representative Martha McSally was then appointed to fill the seat following Kyl's resignation.
+Former U.S. senator Jon Kyl was originally appointed to the seat, but resigned on December 31, 2018.
+Outgoing U.S. Representative Martha McSally was appointed to fill the seat following Kyl's resignation.

 Democrat Mark Kelly defeated McSally, winning 51% of the vote.

 U.S. House of Representatives

-All nine of Arizona’s seats in the United States House of Representatives were up for election in 2020.
-Before the election, Republicans held 4 seats and Democrats 5.
+All nine of Arizona's seats in the United States House of Representatives were up for election in 2020.
+Before the election, Republicans held four seats and Democrats five.
 No districts changed hands, and thus Democrats maintained control.

 State offices

 Corporation Commission

 Three seats on the Arizona Corporation Commission were up for election.
 Republican Bob Burns was term-limited and therefore ineligible to run for re-election to a third term in office.